saramarkowitz/academic-kickstart/content/publication/2014-01-01_Where_there{'}s_smok.md

 +++
-title = "Where there{'}s smoking, there{'}s fire: The effects of smoking policies on the incidence of fires in the USA" date = "2014-01-01" authors = ["S. Markowitz"] publication_types = ["2"]
+title = "Where there's smoking, there's fire: The effects of smoking policies on the incidence of fires in the USA" date = "2014-01-01" authors = ["S. Markowitz"] publication_types = ["2"]